 After the meeting was adjourned, Ray and I did interviews with reporters from Christianity Today and the Associated Baptist Press.
 Both of those reports are now online (see below).

-We’ll have more to say about the happenings at tonight’s meeting.
+I’ll have more to say about the happenings at last night’s meeting.
 There is much to discuss.
-For now, we just wanted to let you know how things played out in the business meeting.
+For now, I just wanted to let you know how things played out in the business meeting.